Research Conducted at Veterans Affairs (VA)

 - Prompt reporting for VA research is 5 business days upon becoming aware of a reportable problem, event, or deviation.
 For the other locations covered by the University of Utah IRB, prompt reporting is 10 business days.

 - There are differences in the timelines and procedures used by the IRB to conduct reviews of Report Forms for VA research.
-While the IRB follows the same process for review as described in SOP 901, the IRB uses the timelines described in VHA Handbook 1058.01 for review.
+While the IRB follows the same process for review as described in SOP 901, the IRB uses the timelines described in VHA Directive 1058.01 for review.

 - The are differences in the institutional reporting timelines use by the IRB for VA research.
-While the IRB follows the same process for reporting as described in SOP 905, the IRB uses the timelines described in VHA Handbook 1058.01 for institutional reporting.
+While the IRB follows the same process for reporting as described in SOP 905, the IRB uses the timelines described in VHA Directive 1058.01 for institutional reporting.

 Unanticipated Problems (including Adverse Events)